Chair of the Academic Division of Environment, Math, Psychology and Health

 Phone: +41 91 986 36 50

-Dr. Hale is a Full Professor of Biology and Environmental Science and the Co-Director of the Center for Sustainability Initiatives at Franklin.
-He teaches courses in Franklin's environmental studies program, including core courses such as Understanding Environmental Issues and Quantitative Methods in Environmental Sciences.
-He currently leads Academic Travels to the Swiss and French Alps, Iceland and New Zealand.
+Dr. Hale is a Full Professor of Biology and Environmental Science and the Chair of the Environment, Math, Psychology, and Health Sciences Division.
+He teaches courses in Franklin's environmental program, including core courses such as Understanding Environmental Issues and Quantitative Methods in Environmental Sciences.
+He currently leads Academic Travels to the Swiss and French Alps, Iceland, and New Zealand.
 His scholarly publications span topics from campus sustainability, impacts from travel and tourism, floodplain forest ecology and management, invasive species and the social costs of energy and waste management.
 His research has involved field experiences in the U.S., Switzerland, Germany, Iceland, Sweden and the Caribbean (Puerto Rico).
-His current research interests include the environmental impacts of tourism, the ecology and conservation of riparian and freshwater systems, the role of sustainability in higher education (particularly educational travel), and invasive species and natural heritage.
+His current research interests include the environmental impacts of tourism, the use of social media for environmental monitoring, the ecology and conservation of plants, and the role of sustainability in higher education (particularly educational travel).
 He is a member of the Association for Environmental Studies and Sciences, the American Association for the Advancement of Science, the Botanical Society of Ticino, the Ecological Society of America, the Swiss Academic Society for Environmental Research and Ecology and the Ticino Society for Natural Sciences.

 BW Hale.
 2018.
 Mapping potential environmental impacts from tourists using data from social media: a case study in the Westfjords of Iceland.
-Environmental Management, 62: 446-457.
-Available at: https://rdcu.be/NHIT.
+Environmental Management 62:446–457.

 A Vogelaar, BW Hale, A Peat (eds.).
 2018.
 Imagining the Collapse: Environmental Discourses in a Time of Crisis.
 Routledge Press.
 216 p.